Computer & Electronics Repair — National Directory (925 verified pros across 9 states)

 - Senior-friendly shops offer in-home or pickup-and-return service and explain the problem in plain English without antivirus-subscription upsells.

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse computer & electronics repair by state” above.

 - 1. Best Price Computers, LLCDefiance, OH40